Non-invertible Symmetries and Higher Representation Theory I: Introduction

 Section~\ref{sec:group-2d} reviews aspects of gauging a finite group in two dimensions.
 In section~\ref{sec:semi-direct-2d}, we consider gauging a semi-direct product group in two dimensions by sequentially gauging subgroups, which serves as a warm-up for later sections.
 In sections~\ref{sec:group-3d} and~\ref{sec:2-group-3d} we consider gauging a finite group and finite split 2-group respectively in three dimensions.
 In section~\ref{sec:gauge-theory}, we apply these results to compute the symmetry categories of gauge theories in three dimensions.
 Finally, in section~\ref{sec:generalisations}, we outline generalisations to higher dimensions and more general higher groups.

-\emph{Note added: during the course of this project, we were informed of potentially overlapping results by two groups: Ling Lin, Daniel Robbins, Eric Sharpe and Lakshya Bhardwaj, Sakura Sch\"afer-Nameki, Jingxiang Wu.
-We are grateful to them for coordinating release and agreeing to a delay to accommodate the second author's paternity leave.}
+\emph{Note added: in the course of this project we were informed of overlapping papers~\cite{Bhardwaj:2022lsg} and~\cite{Lin:2022xod}.
+We are grateful to the authors of these papers for coordinating release and agreeing to a delay to accommodate the second author's paternity leave.}